-Medicare may cover your oral surgery, even though it typically does not cover dental care, dental procedures or dental supplies.
+Original Medicare (Part A and Part B) typically does not cover dental care, dental procedures or dental supplies.
 Read on to learn if your oral surgery could be be covered by Medicare.

 While routine dental care is outside of what Medicare will help pay for, Medicare may cover certain medically necessary procedures related to dental care.
 This could include oral surgery in some cases.

 Some examples of oral surgery that may be covered include:

 - Dental splits and wiring that result from jaw surgery

 - Surgery to repair jaw or facial fractures